How much is road tax for electric cars?

 How much is road tax on an electric car?

 New electric cars registered after 1 April 2025 will also be subject to the expensive car supplement.
-This means you'll need to pay an extra road tax cost on cars over £40,000.
+This means you'll need to pay that extra road tax cost on cars over £40,000.